JanneMarieT/GraphQL-Learning/README.md

 - DIALECTMODEL = "mysql2"
 - PORT = "3000"

-In MySQL you need to first create a database:

-- CREATE DATABASE School;

-## dependencies
+## Dependencies

-dependencies that needs to be installed:
+Dependencies that needs to be installed:

 -   dotenv: ^16.0.3,
 -   express: ^4.18.2,